STEM-C/CaSMM/README.md

 #### Structure

-The development environment is comprised of four servers managed by [docker compose](https://docs.docker.com/compose/).
+The development environment is composed of four servers.
+The first one is run with the [Create React App](https://create-react-app.dev/docs/getting-started/) dev server.
+The later three are containerized with docker and run with [docker compose](https://docs.docker.com/compose/).

 * `stem-c-client-dev` - localhost:3000
 * `stem-c-cms-dev` - localhost:1337